 ALfheim Race: Sylph (Specialize in Wind Magic and Speed)

-Starting things off, we have the menacing..
-Leafa.
-Okay, it's a silly name, but its just her avatar; in real life, Kirito's younger sister, Suguha, controls this blond-haired warrior.
+Starting things off, we have the menacing Leafa.
+It's a silly name, but it's just her avatar.
+In real life, Kirito's younger sister, Suguha, controls this blond-haired warrior.
 Suguha is a renowned kendo practitioner, making her formidable both in the real and virtual world.
 Leafa's blade poses a large threat, but she skillfully uses magic to blast foes or heal allies, making her a well-rounded fighter.
 She also serves as a fountain of knowledge for Kirito, guiding him through the initially unfamiliar world of ALfheim.

 Weakness: In battle?
-No unique combo attack.
+No unique skills.
 In life?
 Continuously falling in love with her brother.

 ALfheim Race: Salamander (Specialize in Fire Magic and Power)

 Good ol' lovable Klein.
-Guy may be somewhat goofy, but he always cooperates with others to overcome obstacles.
+The guy may act somewhat goofy, but he always cooperates with others to overcome obstacles.
 Klein wields a sword to great effect, helping defeat several Floor Bosses.
 Additionally, he can enhance his saber with fire magic, further increasing its attributes.
 Klein may not be the star of Sword Art, but he's proven himself on multiple occasions.
-For example, he's trusted to lead his own guild, he earns Mjölnir, Thor's legendary hammer, and he (together with Kirito) once held off an entire guild.
-Klein's a powerful combatant, but perhaps his greatest talent is his ability to work with others - in addition to commanding how own guild, he's the first to befriend the initially antisocial Kirito.
+For example, he's trusted to lead his own guild (each member of which survives the game), he earns Mjölnir, Thor's legendary hammer, and he (together with Kirito) once held off an entire guild.
+Klein's a powerful combatant, but perhaps his greatest talent is his ability to work with others - in addition to commanding his own guild, he's the first to befriend the initially antisocial Kirito.